lkerr/groundfish-MSE/documentation/gitHubWorkflow.md

 ## Branches

 * **Master**: The master branch.
-Ideally this branch will always be able to run with the available options in **mproc.txt**.
+Ideally this branch will always be able to run with the available options in **mproc.csv**.
 Before other branches are merged into **Master** they have been reviewed by one or more people other than the author and thoroughly tested both on a local machine and on the HPCC.
 Merges to **Master** should come from the **Dev** branch rather than directly from feature branches.

   * *exception*: Small edits to the documentation are less critical -- it seems reasonable that these can be committed to the Master branch directly.
 Large changes to the documentation, like new files, could benefit from review however.

 * **Dev**: The primary development branch.
 This is the "working" branch which represents code that has been vetted and tested.
 Whether changes should be committed directly to the **Dev** branch depends on the type of change.

   * Small changes can be committed directly without requesting reviews.
-These represent changes that have to do with testing the Dev branch and in general should be limited to (1) the set_om_parameters.R file, or (2) the mproc.txt file.
+These represent changes that have to do with testing the Dev branch and in general should be limited to (1) the set_om_parameters.R file, or (2) the mproc.csv file.
 Examples include:

     * Changing the number of simulations in the **set_om_parameters.R** file